 Indonesian Journal of Cancer ( p-ISSN: 1978-3744 e-ISSN: 2355-6811 ) is a peer-reviewed and open-access journal.
 This journal is published quarterly (in March, June, September, and December) by Dharmais Cancer Hospital - National Cancer Center.
 Submissions are reviewed under a broad scope of topics relevant to experimental and clinical cancer research.
 Articles are original research that needs to be disseminated and written in English.
 All submitted manuscripts will go through the double-blind peer review and editorial review before being granted acceptance for publication.
 The journal publishes original research articles, case reports, and review articles under the following categories: cancer management, cancer prevention, cancer etiology, epidemiology, molecular oncology, cancer diagnosis and therapy, tumor pathology, surgical oncology, medical oncology, radiation oncology, interventional radiology, as well as early detection.

-Indonesian Journal of Cancer is accredited (2016-2020) by National Journal Accreditation (ARJUNA) Managed by Ministry of Research, Technology, and Higher Education, the Republic of Indonesia with Second Grade (Peringkat 2, SINTA 2) (No. 21/E/KPT/2018).
+Indonesian Journal of Cancer is accredited by National Journal Accreditation (ARJUNA) Managed by Ministry of Education, Culture, Research and Technology, the Republic of Indonesia with Second Grade (SINTA 2) (No. 200/M/KPT/2020).

 - Open Submissions